 The group also specialises in additive manufacturing, 3D (bio)printing, nanofibre electrospinning and solution blow spinning, self-assembling peptide hydrogels, 3D cell culture biomimetic platforms, stem cell engineering and bioreactor design.

 Biomaterials research is making a significant societal impact, as demonstrated by our case studies:

 Scientists at The University of Manchester have co-founded a new company, Manchester BIOGEL (formerly PeptiGelDesign), based at the BioHub, Alderley Park, which is dedicated to the commercialisation of an innovative hydrogel technology developed at the University.

-Work on the peptide-based hydrogels started back in 2004 when Professor Aline Miller (School of Chemical Engineering and Analytical Science) and Professor Alberto Saiani (School of Materials) were awarded a small seed fund of £4,000 from the University.
+Work on the peptide-based hydrogels started back in 2004 when Professor Aline Miller (Department of Chemical Engineering) and Professor Alberto Saiani (Department of Materials) were awarded a small seed fund of £4,000 from the University.
 This prompted them to establish, within the University, the Polymers and Peptide Research Group, which is located at the Manchester Institute of Biotechnology.
-They went on to build on this initial project by attracting over £6 million in funding to the University from public and private bodies over the past ten years.
+They went on to build on this initial project by attracting over £6 million in funding to the University from public and private bodies over the past 10 years.
 This has led to the development of a technological platform for the design of peptide-based hydrogels, which are now being applied in biomedical and biotechnological fields in areas such as tissue engineering, drug delivery and DNA sensing.